quarto-vitae/highlight-authors/README.md

 # Highlighting Author Names in Bibliographies

+This repo contains demos to test highlighting author names in bibliographies.
+There are two demos:

+1. `demo_selected_refs.qmd` cites selected refs to include in the bibliography for each section (the citations themselves are not shown since they are added in divs with id `refs-<bib_label>`).
+2. `demo_all_refs.qmd` all refs from the bibliography corresponding to a section are included, without having to cite individual refs (thanks to @dicook for the tip).

-This repo contains a basic demo to test highlighting author names in bibliographies.
-The source file is `demo.qmd` and the output is `demo.md` - using GitHub markdown here so it can be viewed in the repo, but HTML also works.
-In the HTML, the in-text citations are hidden.
+The output is set to GitHub markdown, so it can be viewed in the browser, however the demos also work for HTML, docx and PDF (other formats not tested).

 Current capabilities
  - Can create multiple bibliographies in sections